lingochamp/FileDownloader/README.md

 | setListener(listener:FileDownloadListener) | For callback download status(pending,connected,progress,blockComplete,retry,error,paused,completed,warn)
 | setCallbackProgressTimes(times:int) | Set maximal callback times on callback `FileDownloadListener#progress`
 | setTag(tag:Object) | Sets the tag associated with this task, not be used by internal
+| setTag(key:int, tag:Object) | Sets a tag associated with this task.
+If the key already existed, the old tag will be replaced
 | setForceReDownload(isForceReDownload:boolean) | If set to true, will not check whether the file is downloaded by past, default false
 | setFinishListener(listener:FinishListener) | -
 | setAutoRetryTimes(autoRetryTimes:int) | Set the number of times to automatically retry when encounter any error, default 0
+| addHeader(name:String, values:String) | Add custom request header to the task.
+Attention: We have already handled ETag, and will add `If-Match` & `Range` value if it works
+| addHeader(line:String) | Add custom request header to the task.
+Attention: We have already handled ETag, and will add `If-Match` & `Range` value if it works
+| removeAllHeaders(name:String) | Remove all custom request header bind with the `{name}`
 | ready(void) | Ready task( For queue task )
 | start(void) | Start task
 | pause(void) | Pause task